 Inflammation.
 Inflammation is one of those things that gets tossed around by mainstream medicine — as if it’s not that big of a deal.
 I mean so many people suffer with it on a daily basis, it can’t be that bad, right?
 What’s common is normal?
 Umm no. Cause here’s the thing… it IS a big deal.
 Whether this inflammation is from poor diet, injuries, less-than-optimal digestive system, allergies, etc. etc., it affects our entire well-being and how our day will look.
 It’s a message our bodies sends to tell us it needs support!
+And it’s important that we reduce inflammation naturally.

-This is why it’s important to help our bodies heal from any source inflammation.
+This is why it’s key to help our bodies heal from any source inflammation.
 And I’m not talking about with pain medications either… (read this post to find out why pain meds are the last thing you want when dealing with inflammation).
 I’m talking about really going deep into WHY you have the pain in the first place, and supporting your body to heal itself at the root.
 Knowing the “why” can help tremendously in knowing exactly how you can support your body with its particular cause of inflammation.

-Foods and Nutrients to ADD to help lower inflammation:
+Foods and Nutrients to ADD to Help Lower Inflammation:

 - Wild fatty fish or quality supplement – Wild fatty fish are great sources of Omega-3s!
 Because of the way most of the Western world tends to consume way too much Omega-6s and saturated fats, including Omega-3s into your diet will help balance prostaglandin formation allowing the body to remain in balance and not become inflamed.